ahmedkaludi/easy-appointments/main/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==

+= 3.11.0 (2022-12-25) =
+* Security Patch: FullCalendar shortcode didn't have escaped props that could be misused by contributor.
+Not that is fixed now.
+* Small breaking changes: Now HTML elements in settings will be also escaped meaning that it will not be rendered but just shown if you are using it.

+= 3.10.7 (2022-11-21)
+* Fixed issue with free slots calculation that didn't include block before/after time

+= 3.10.6 (2022-11-17) =
+* Fixed issue with open time slots that are after closing hours defined in connections

 = 3.10.5 (2022-09-05) =
 * Fixed issue with masked input field